Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Now, if we were to compare the two approaches, there's not much that can be said in favor of the query syntax.
 It looks rather foreign amidst the rest of C# code and doesn't really accomplish anything beyond what extension methods can already do.

 However, there are also some cases where writing LINQ operations using query syntax may actually lead to more appealing code.
-As an example, consider a scenario where we need to get a list of subdirectories inside a specific directory and then enumerate the files within them in a single sequence:
+As an example, consider a scenario where we need to get a list of subdirectories inside a specific directory, and then enumerate the files within them in a single sequence:

 ```csharp
 var files =